WillemRaes/CloudEdgeFog/docs/source/cloudproviders.rst

 AI and Machine Learning
 ~~~~~~~~~~~~~~~~~~~~~~~~

--  Azure AI: Azure AI is a collection of AI services for
+-  Azure AI: Azure AI :cite:p:`azureai` is a collection of AI services for
    developers and data scientists.
 It
    provides access to pre-trained models for vision, speech, and language
    using API calls.
 Furthermore, it allows users to build their own